mumanchu/TM1637Display/README.md

 **Matt's Certainty Principal** \
 _If you measure the mass of a ping pong ball by hitting it with a sledge hammer travelling at the speed of light, it is certain that you won't be able to determine its direction._

 (ref.
-CERN's Particle Accelerator LHC)
+CERN's Large Hadron Collider)